-Web Push Notifications are notifications that your website visitors can opt-in to receive to remain updated without installing your app.
+Web Push Notifications are alerts that your website visitors can opt-in to receive to remain updated without installing your app.
 These clickable rich content messages may be sent to users’ devices by a web site or an online app.
 Web Push notifications will be delivered to your user’s device (mobile or desktop) even when the user isn’t on your website.
 These notifications can only be sent to users who have opted-in to receive these notifications.
 They are a brand new/ nascent marketing channel to re-engage your visitors without knowing their email or other contact details.
 Using web push notifications, you can reach out to those users who are not on your website.

-Web push notifications are supported by Chrome, Firefox, Safari, Opera, and Edge on Desktop and by Chrome, Firefox, Opera on Android Mobile. it’s important to notice that iOS doesn’t support web push notifications yet.
-Safari 7.0.3 (With a market share of 5-7%) was the primary to supply support for web push. it had been followed by Chrome 42 (market share 40-50% and growing) that provided support for both desktop and android.
+Web push notifications are supported by Chrome, Firefox, Safari, Opera, and Edge on Desktop and by Chrome, Firefox, Opera on Android Mobile.
+It’s important to notice that iOS doesn’t support web push notifications yet.
+Safari 7.0.3 (With a market share of 5-7%) was the primary to supply support for web push.
+It had been followed by Chrome 42 (market share 40-50% and growing) that provided support for both desktop and android.
 Mozilla Firefox (market share 16-20%) is going to be soon announcing its support for web push.
 Safari, Chrome, and Firefox when combined have a market share of about 61-77%.
 With these browsers providing support for web push the reach of web push notifications is immense.

 About Firefox Push Notifications

 Firefox push notifications are notifications displayed through the Mozilla Firefox browser.
 They are quite standard for this communication channel.
 PushEngage helps your website send web push notifications to those that subscribe from their Firefox browsers.
 Firefox could be a free application program from Mozilla.